alamshafil/pictella/README.md

 # 📸 Pictella App

-**Pictella** is an open-source, cross-platform mobile app that brings powerful AI image editing tools right to your fingertips.
-Built with **Flutter**, it currently supports **iOS, Android, and macOS**, making it easy to run on your favorite device.
+**Pictella** is an open-source, cross-platform mobile app that brings powerful AI image editing tools to your device.
+Built with Flutter, it currently supports iOS and Android.

 > ⚠️ **Note**: This app is still in early development and is **not considered stable**.
 Features may break or change without warning.